-Established in 1911, Western Australia’s first university, The University of Western Australia (UWA), has an international reputation for remarkable and life-changing contributions across research, learning and teaching.
-UWA is ranked in the world’s Top 100 universities and number one in Western Australia.
+Established in 1911, The University of Western Australia (UWA) has an international reputation for life-changing contributions across world-class research, learning and teaching.
+UWA is Western Australia’s first and top-ranked university.

-The University is a member of the Group of Eight (a partnership of Australia’s leading research-intensive universities), the Worldwide Universities Network and the Matariki Network of Universities.
+The university is a member of the Group of Eight (Australia’s leading research-intensive universities) and the Matariki Network of Universities.

-UWA has a strong connection to industry and government and contributes to communities both locally and internationally.
-As the founder of the Perth Festival (the first of its kind in the southern hemisphere), UWA is part of Perth’s dynamic cultural scene and its campus is home to numerous galleries, museums and theatres.
+Community: UWA has a strong connection to industry and government and contributes to communities locally and internationally.
+The University founded the Perth Festival (the first of its kind in the southern hemisphere), and its vibrant campus is home to numerous galleries, museums and theatres.